Skip to main content

 Her basement is decorated with dozens of championship ribbons she won over the years for her baking, pickles, preserves and Christmas trees.

 Merle is still a marvellous cook, as I can attest.
-When we arrived at her house, she served us homemade fish chowder (already eaten when I took this photo), homemade buns, homemade scones, homemade fruit bread, homemade raisin tarts, and homemade strawberry preserves (made from strawberries she picked herself).
+When we arrived at her house, she served us homemade fish chowder (already devoured by the time I took this photo), homemade buns, homemade scones, homemade fruit bread, homemade raisin tarts, and homemade strawberry preserves (made from strawberries she picked herself).

 Merle estimates that she has made 278 quilts, and donated most of them to the needy.
 She still assembles them using her old treadle sewing machine.
 Here she is showing me her latest creation, while a pile of finished quilts sits on a chair in the background.